mongodb/specifications/source/bson-corpus/bson-corpus.rst

 though technically invalid, so they are *not* ``decodeErrors``).

 Drivers SHOULD test that each case results in a decoding error.
-Implementations MAY to test assertion in an implementation-specific manner.
+Implementations MAY test assertions in an implementation-specific manner.

 Testing parsing errors